carpentries/instructor-training/episodes/02-practice-learning.md

 ## Using Formative Assessment to Identify Misconceptions

-It would be so nice if misconceptions were visible!
-Unfortunately, facial expressions are a terrible metric to evaluate the accuracy of a mental model.
 In order to effectively root out pre-existing misconceptions that need to be un-learned and stop quietly developing misconceptions in their tracks, an Instructor needs to be actively and persistently looking for them.
 But how?